Loading...

 Portion Control

-Reduce the portion size of egg bread and use less sugar in your tea.
-Smaller portions will result in a lower glucose response.
+Reduce the portion size of egg bread and tea.
+Smaller portions can lead to a lesser rise in blood glucose levels.

 Mindful Eating